Arch railway bridge washed away near Shimla

 “Maintenance work could only be carried out at all locations once the rain stops.
 At the moment, our teams are trying to reach the sites,” he added.

-Operations to clear the track have remained suspended for over a month due to heavy rainfall.
+Rail operations on the line have remained suspended for over a month due to heavy rainfall.

 A single pair of trains started between Shimla and Solan to ferry local passengers has also been suspended till further orders.